mapbox/stickler/README.md

 - `lint`: Lint files.
 - `format`: Format files.
 - `precommit`: Lint and format staged files.
-To use with Husky, for example, you'll invoke this in the npm `"precommit"` script: `"precommit": "stickler precommit"`.
+You'll invoke this in the npm `"precommit"` script: `"precommit": "stickler precommit"`.
+(This hook is enabled by [Husky].)
 - `watch`: Lint files as you work.
 When you save a file, it gets linted.

 Run `stickler --help` for details.